 The Morning of the LSAT

-- Try to follow your usual routine (if you don’t usually drink coffee, for example, this would not be the morning to start).
-Consistency will help you stay focused on your primary objective — crushing the test.
+- Try to follow your usual routine.
+If you don’t usually drink coffee, for example, this would not be the morning to start.
+Consistency will help you stay focused on your primary objective: crushing the test.

 - If you have time, do a few Logical Reasoning questions for a quick “warm up” before beginning the exam.
 Three or four questions should be sufficient.
 Warming up works really well for many people, but not everyone.
 If you’re not sure, read this first: Should You Do Warm Up Questions the Morning of the LSAT?

 - Eat breakfast!
-See our discussion of Brain Food for more information on what to eat).
+See our discussion of Brain Food for more information on what to eat.

 - Dress in layers, so you can stay warm in a cold room, or shed some layers if the room is hot.
 Note that no hats or hoods are allowed in the testing center with the exception of religious apparel.